-Best local island for scuba diving in Maldives: Fulidhoo
+Best local island for scuba diving in Maldives

 With so many islands to choose from it is hard to make a decision where to go on your trip to Maldives.
-If you are looking for cheap diving in Maldives though the choice gets a little easier because the stunning local island of Fulidhoo offers amazing scuba diving and is not far from Male.
+If you are looking for cheap diving in Maldives though the decision gets a little easier to make.
+The stunning local island of Fulidhoo offers amazing scuba diving and is not far from Male.
 Fulidhoo is the most northern island of the Vaavu Atoll, which holds the most eastern point in the country.
 The Vaavu Atoll is just south of the South Male Atoll and can be reached by speedboat from Male within an hour.
 More about getting to Fulidhoo later.

 Scuba diving in the Vaavu Atoll